drone/charts/README.md

 For details on how to contribute changes or additions to this repository, see the [Contributor's guide](CONTRIBUTING.md).

+Please note that the charts within are supplied as a starting point.
+They are not intended to support every possible Kubernetes configurable.
+The maintainability of a chart decreases for every additional templated line.
+We suggest forking the charts if you find yourself needing non-trivial modifications.

 ## License

 This repository's contents are licensed under the 2-clause BSD license.
 See the included [LICENSE](LICENSE) file for a copy.